 “So, how long does it take to get TEFL certified?”
 This is a question we hear a lot and it’s a fair one!
 We know you’re eager to get started with your plans, whether than involves teaching online from the comfort of your own home, teaching online as a digital nomad while you travel the world, or teaching in classrooms abroad, so it makes sense that you want to know how long it will take you to get there.

 Online vs Classroom

 First off, online courses vs classroom courses.
-Which one you choose will make the biggest difference to how long it will take you to get your TEFL certification.
+The learning method you choose will make the biggest difference to how long it takes you to get your TEFL certification.
 Online courses are much faster, as the material is available to you 24/7 and you can study at your own pace.
-You’re also less likely to miss study sessions with online courses, than you might be with physical classes – for example if the teacher is sick/your car breaks down/you’re running late from work etc. (it happens more often than you might think!)
-And the fewer sessions you miss, the quicker you can work through the course.
+You’re also less likely to miss study sessions with online courses than you might be with physical classes – for example, if the teacher is unwell, or your car breaks down, or you’re running late from work etc. (it happens more often than you might think!).
+This is important because the fewer sessions you miss, the sooner you can qualify.